Chinese Filipinos: Intermarriage

 Chinese mestizos are persons of mixed Chinese and either Spanish or indigenous Filipino ancestry.
-They are thought to make up as much as 25% of the country's total population.
+Mestizos are thought to make up as much as 25% of the country's total population.
 A number of Chinese mestizos have surnames that reflect their heritage, mostly two or three syllables that have Chinese roots (e.g., the full name of a Chinese ancestor) with a Hispanized phonetic spelling.

 During the Spanish colonial period, the Spanish authorities encouraged the Chinese male immigrants to convert to Catholicism.
-Those who converted got baptized and their names Hispanized, and were allowed to intermarry with indigenous women.
-They and their mestizo offspring became colonial subjects of the Spanish crown, and as such were granted several privileges and afforded numerous opportunities denied to the unconverted, non-citizen Chinese.
-Starting as traders, they branched out into land leasing, moneylending and later, landholding.
+Those who converted got baptized and their names Hispanized, and were allowed to intermarry with indigenous Filipino women.
+The couple and their mestizo offspring became colonial subjects of the Spanish crown, and as such were granted several privileges and afforded numerous opportunities that were denied to the unconverted and non-citizen Chinese.
+Starting out as traders, many Chinese mestizo businesspeople branched out into land leasing, money-lending, and later, landholding.

-Chinese mestizo men and women were encouraged to marry Spanish and indigenous women and men, by means of dowries, in a policy to mix the races of the Philippines so it would be impossible to expel the Spanish.
+Chinese mestizo men and women were encouraged to marry Spanish and indigenous women and men, by means of dowries, as part of a colonial policy to mix the different ethno-racial groups of the Philippines so as it would be impossible to expel the Spanish.

-In these days however, blood purity is still of prime concern in most traditional Chinese Filipino families especially pure-blooded ones.
-Many Chinese Filipinos believe that a Chinese Filipino must only be married to a fellow Chinese Filipino since the marriage to a non-Chinese Filipino or any outsider was considered taboo.

-Chinese marriage to native or mestizo Filipinos and outsiders posts uncertainty on both parties.
-The Chinese Filipino family structure is patriarchal hence, it is the male that carries the last name of the family which also carries the legacy of the family itself.
-Male Chinese Filipino marriage to a native or mestiza Filipina or any outsider is more admissible than vice versa.
-In the case of the Chinese Filipina female marrying a native or mestizo Filipino or any outsider, it may cause several unwanted issues especially on the side of the Chinese family.
+Today, "blood purity" is still of prime concern in most traditional Chinese Filipino families, especially pure-blooded Han ones.
+Many Chinese Filipinos who maintain traditional perspectives on marriage continue to uphold the belief that a Chinese Filipino can only be married to another fellow Chinese Filipino since marriages to a non-Han Chinese Filipino or any non-Han Chinese outsider was considered taboo and undesirable.
+The prospects and implications of the sustained trend of ongoing intermarriage between Chinese to native, mestizo Filipinos, and other outsiders, still continues to be shrouded in ambiguity, raising controversy, casting doubt, and posing uncertainty for all parties involved, even to this day.
+As the Chinese Filipino family structure is traditionally patriarchal hence, it is the male that carries the last name of the family which also entails the pedigree and legacy of the family name itself.
+Marriages between Chinese Filipino men and native Filipinas or mestizas, or any outsider, was deemed more socially permissible than the other way around.
+In the case of the Chinese Filipina female marrying a native or mestizo Filipino or any outsider, it may incur several unwanted racial issues and tensions, especially on the side of the Chinese family.

-In some instances, a member of a traditional Chinese Filipino family may be denied of his or her inheritance and likely to be disowned by his or her family by marrying an outsider without their consent.
-However, there are exceptions in which intermarriage to a non-Chinese Filipino or any outsider is permissible provided their family is well-off and/or influential.
+In some instances, a member of a traditional Chinese Filipino family may be denied of his or her inheritance and likely to be disowned by his or her family for marrying an outsider without their consent.
+However, there are narrow exceptions in which intermarriage to a non-Chinese Filipino or any outsider would considered socially permissible provided that their family's socioeconomic background is well-off or influential.